Joshuayeo95/Loan-Defaults/README.md

 The primary metric used to evaluate model performance is the __F1 Score__, which is the harmonic mean between precision and recall.
 The rationale for choosing F1 is that we want to __identify as many defaults as possible while ensuring that our model is not over predicting the defaults__.

 Additionally, we will provide insgihts about the model performances in relation to its __precision__ and __recall__ and how different use cases may favour different models.

-__Note__: The functions used in this notebook can be found in the scripts within the utils folder.